"..excellent all round; they have provided good advice and been supportive" – Chambers & Partners

 This is an exciting opportunity to join a top-tier Chambers and Legal 500 rated team and advise on high value, strategically important and often international projects within a supportive, fun and collegiate environment.
 You will have a good degree of flexibility to choose the types of commercial work that you wish to focus on, and the sectors that you would like to advise, to build the career you want.

 Our Commercial group provides leading-edge business solutions to clients, ranging from high growth start-ups to multinationals and covering the entire spectrum of commercial activity.
-Our specialist areas include but are not limited to: energy regulation, transport regulation, technology contracts, data protection, consumer protection and intellectual property.
-Our Bristol team has a strong reputation, both with local and national clients requiring support on strategically important commercial projects, and with large global clients requiring sophisticated cross-jurisdictional advice.
+Our specialist areas include: energy, transport, technology contracts, data protection, consumer protection and intellectual property.
+Our Bristol team has a strong reputation both with local and national clients requiring support on strategically important commercial projects, and with large global clients requiring sophisticated cross-jurisdictional advice.

 To find out more about the practice, please see the link below: